vonEdfa/dynamic-motd/README.md

 # dynamic-motd
-A dynamic MOTD built in tclsh
+A dynamic MOTD built in tclsh.

 *Why tcl?
 Because I couldn't get tput colors to work through pam.*

-Currently up and running on my Debian "jessie" server and should *(tm)* work on all similar dists.
+Currently up and running on my Debian "jessie" server and should™ work on all similar dists.

 ### Prequesities
 The scripts expect you to have these commands/apps installed and available: